3mcd/javelin/docs-src/content/ecs/world.md

 ## World

 A `World` is responsible for maintaining entities and executing systems.
-Most games will use a single world instance.

 Worlds are created using the `createWorld` function defined in [world.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/world.ts). `createWorld` accepts a config object that, at minimum, defines an array of systems that the world should execute each tick.